EXCLUSIVE-Russian McDonald's buyer to snap up another Western firm - documents | Headlines

 Partner Polarcup, Huhtamaki's subsidiary that focused on the Russian market, changed its name to Fiber Foodservice Russia Holdings on Aug.
 25, Finnish Patent and Registration Office filings show.
 Resolutions from the board of Dutch-registered Huhtamaki Finance, dated Aug.
 25 and seen by Reuters, stated that Huhtamaki had conducted negotiations concerning share sale and purchase agreements of issued and outstanding shares in Fiber Foodservice Russia Holdings, as well as Russian entities Huhtamaki Alabuga and Huhtamaki SNG, to Espentina.

 An Aug.
-20 draft copy of the agreement stated that Espentina will have to ensure that Huhtamaki names and trademarks are no longer used. $1 = 0.9986 euros)
+20 draft copy of the agreement stated that Espentina will have to ensure that Huhtamaki's names and trademarks are no longer used. $1 = 0.9986 euros)

 ($1 = 60.2500 roubles)